Topics » In The Kitchen » Life Without Coffee (Or Less of It) – 3 Tips to Lower Caffeine Intake

 T. Colin Campbell Center for Nutrition Studies

 Coffee is the most popular beverage consumed in the early hours of the day by Americans and many others worldwide.
-It’s also one of the highest sources of caffeine, and similar to other caffeine sources, consuming too much can negatively affect your health over time.
+It’s also one of the highest sources of caffeine, and like other caffeine sources, consuming too much can negatively affect your health over time.

 Coffee Benefits & Side Effects